evanmcneely/enlighten.nvim/README.md

 - Persist history across Neovim sessions. ✅
 - Approve/Reject generated chunks from file. ✅
-- Edit buffer with context from the chat.
+- Edit buffer with context from the chat. ✅
-- Use codebase as context (files, functions, classes, etc.).
+- Use codebase as context (files, functions, classes, git history etc.).